MrDesjardins/stockgame/README.md

 - [x] Create an API endoint that take the user inputs and result a score
 - [x] Show the solution that diff the user input and the stock price
 - [x] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)
+- [x] Send a score that is not a single number but the details of the score